david-mccullough/realgoodtouring/content/vip/map-sections-list-map-question-how-will-i-get-my-vip-information-answermarkdown-we-aim-to-email-the-information-about-your-event-approximately-5-7-days-prior-to-your-event-please-reach out-to -vip-realgoodtouring-com-mailto-vip-rea.md

 ---
+title: VIP
 sections:
   - question: How will I get my VIP information?
+    answerMarkdown:
-    answerMarkdown: We aim to email the information about your event approximately 5-7 days prior to your event.
+      We aim to email the information about your event approximately 5-7 days prior to your event.
 Please reach out to [VIP@realgoodtouring.com](mailto:VIP@realgoodtouring.com) if you do not
       have your VIP information after that time frame. *Please check your spam + junk mail filters for emails from us about your event.*
   - question: I bought my VIP ticket resale.
 Where is my VIP information?
+    answerMarkdown:
-    answerMarkdown: VIP tickets are non-transferable at this time, **unless** the person you purchase your ticket from
+      VIP tickets are non-transferable at this time, **unless** the person you purchase your ticket from
       emails [vip@realgoodtouring.com](mailto:vip@realgoodtouring.com)​ to
       transfer their bundle to you. *If you are a parent who purchased a ticket